MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 Contoso will implement a mix of NSGs and ASGs.
 Contoso is concerned about NSG management.
 It's also worried about the overuse of NSGs, and the added complexity for operations staff.
 Here's what Contoso will do:

-- All traffic into and out of all subnets (north-south), will be subject to an NSG rule, except for the gatewaysubnets in the hub networks.
+- All traffic into and out of all subnets (north/south) will be subject to an NSG rule, except for the gateway subnets in the hub networks.
 - Any firewalls or domain controller will be protected by both subnet NSGs and NIC NSGs.
 - All production applications will have ASGs applied.